zee-ahmed/vault/website/source/docs/config/index.html.md

   * `container`   (required) - The Azure Storage Blob container name

-  * `max_parallel` (optional) - The maximum number of concurrent connections to Azure.
-Defaults to "128".
+  * `max_parallel` (optional) - The maximum number of concurrent requests to Azure.
+Defaults to `"128"`.

 The current implementation is limited to a maximum of 4 MBytes per blob/file.

 #### Backend Reference: Swift (Community-Supported)